Explore IU Indianapolis degrees and career opportunities

 At IU Indianapolis, you’ll be at the heart of an industry recognized nationwide for excellence.
 Indianapolis is a leader in hospitality, with 12 hotels within walking distance from campus, offering 4,700 rooms connected to the city’s award-winning convention facilities.
 Visitor spending in the state supports nearly 83,000 full-time jobs, making hospitality a cornerstone of our state's economy.
 Here, you'll have the chance to volunteer or work in the vibrant city, gaining hands-on experience and applying classroom knowledge in real-world settings.
 In addition to studying the hospitality and travel industry, you'll also complete a general business certificate as part of the degree.
 Internships are required, and opportunities include both local and out-of-state sites.

-Employment of meeting, convention, and event planners is projected to grow 7% from 2023 to 2033, faster than the average for all occupations.
-About 16,500 openings for meeting, convention, and event planners are projected each year, on average, over the decade.
-Many of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as retirement ( Occupational Outlook Handbook , 2024).
+Employment of meeting, convention, and event planners is projected to grow 5% from 2024 to 2034, faster than the average for all occupations.
+About 15,500 openings for meeting, convention, and event planners are projected each year, on average, over the decade.
+Many of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire ( Occupational Outlook Handbook , 2025).

-According to the IUPUI (now called IU Indianapolis) First Destination Survey in 2023, the average starting salary reported for School of Health and Human Science graduates was $45,350, and the median salary was $43,7500.
+According to the IUPUI (now called IU Indianapolis) First Destination Survey in 2024, the average starting salary for IU School of Health and Human Sciences graduates was $46,351, and the median salary was $44,500.

 (This section is intended for informational purposes, not prediction of actual salary.)